 Building a blog worthy of the name is hard work.
 There are no shortcuts.
 There is no growth hacking your way to the top.
 It is the meat and potatoes of promoting your company on the internet.

-It will take six months of consistent effort to produce any kind of results from a blogging campaign.
+It will take six months of consistent effort to produce any results from a blogging campaign.
 Is that fair?

 It certainly precludes anyone who isn't prepared to put in the effort.
 Those people have to look at alternative advertising methods.
 Essentially paying for traffic.